careertrainer.ai

 What you'll practise

-• Question for decision ownership
+• Confirm decision ownership

-• Agree on a next contact
+• Lock a boundary-driven next step

 James Carter